BuildOnBeam/beam-sdk-web/README.md

 const client = new BeamClient(config);
 ```

 Make sure your API key matches the environment you are working on.
-For example, if you are working on a development environment, use the development API key.

 ## Authenticating a user